All in This Together: Preserving Maine's COVID-19 Memories

 Fort Fairfield has recently added a SARS-COV-2 (COVID-19) Community Impact collection to their existing archive.

 Beyond the libraries in this project, many colleges and universities are also documenting the impact of the virus on their campus communities.
-The University of Maine has a COVID-19 Community Archive in Digital Commons.
+The University of Maine has a COVID-19 Community Archive in Digital Commons and College of the Atlantic Archives has established the COA COVID-19 Community Archive Project, which is being hosted on the COA Digital Collections.

 Signs of the Times: Documenting Covid-19 Signs in Southern Maine is a crowd-sourced digital archive begun in April of 2020 at the University of Southern Maine.
 The goal of this born digital archive is to document (via photograph) signs created in response to the Covid-19 pandemic in Southern Maine, and digitally preserve a particular moment in the region's history.